geometric-intelligence/pirounet/README.md

 ### 🏡 Installation

 This codes runs on Python 3.8.
 We recommend using Anaconda for easy installation.
-Create the necessary conda environment:
+To create the necessary conda environment, run:
 ```
 cd move
 conda env create -f environment.yml